Christian counselling and Psychotherapy

 If your spouse is dealing with Avoidant Personality Disorder (APD), it will leave you with feelings of disconnection and loneliness within your marriage.
 As a professional Christian psychotherapist, I specialize in helping individuals with APD by addressing the root causes of their personality issues through trauma healing and an internal family systems approach.
 For spouses, I provide guidance to help identify the extent of the condition and offer strategies to cope effectively and supportively.

 Avoidant Personality Disorder insists upon extreme privacy and avoidance of personal sharing and emotional openness within their marriage.
-If your partner consistently avoids intimacy, shies away from eye contact, or struggles to share their thoughts and listen to yours, they are displaying signs of APD.
-This will make it challenging to build true intimacy and connection, leaving you feeling dissatisfied and unfulfilled.
+If your partner consistently avoids intimacy, shies away from eye contact, or struggles to share their thoughts and listen to yours, they are displaying signs of intimacy avoidance.
+If you in a marriage relationship with and avoidant personality you may feel like a failure because nothing works to overcome your feeling of emotional isolation.
+You may blame yourself and feel something is wrong with you.

 4. A reluctance to step outside of one's comfort zone and avoid taking risks in various areas of life, particularly in matters of love and personal communication.